Datadog Agent Connector

 Troubleshooting

-Connection refused errors: Confirm Edge Delta is listening on the configured port (netstat -tuln | grep 3421
+Connection refused errors: Confirm Edge Delta is listening on the configured port (netstat -tuln | grep 3421).
+Check firewall rules allow inbound traffic on the connector port.

 Missing tags or metadata: Verify Datadog agents include tags in metric submissions.
-Check that DogStatsD metrics use proper tag format: metric_name:value|type|#tag1:value1,tag2:value2
+Check that DogStatsD metrics use proper tag format: metric_name:value|type|#tag1:value1,tag2:value2.

-APM traces not appearing: Confirm tracer libraries are configured with the Edge Delta endpoint (check DD_AGENT_HOST
+APM traces not appearing: Confirm tracer libraries are configured with the Edge Delta endpoint (check DD_AGENT_HOST and DD_TRACE_AGENT_PORT environment variables).
+Increase read timeout to 2m for large trace payloads.

 High memory usage: Reduce read timeout to release connections faster.
 Configure rate limiting in your pipeline if receiving unexpectedly high volumes.